3nachePaul/BizQuits/README.md

 ### Sharing the Database Container

-Team members can set up the same database environment by running the Docker command above.
-Make sure everyone uses the same:
+To make sure everyone on our team is working with the same database setup, we used a shared Docker configuration with the following settings:
-- Container name: `bizquits-db`
+Container name: bizquits-db
-- Port: `1433`
+Port: 1433
-- Password: (share securely with your team)
+Password: (shared securely within the team)

-Alternatively, you can run `docker-compose up -d`.
+We started the database using the Docker command above, but we also set it up so it can be brought up with: docker-compose up -d

 ---